al-caveman/cavemark/README.md

 ](https://en.wikipedia.org/wiki/Typesetting).
 I don't know any typesetting markdown parser for Python.
 So maybe CaveMark is the only one.
-I know about [Madoko](https://www.madoko.net/), but its syntax sucks and I guess it's not a python module (JavaScript).
+I know about [Madoko](https://www.madoko.net/), but its syntax sucks and I guess it's not a Python module (JavaScript).
 I never used Madoko.

-This typesetting aspect makes CaveMark the easiest way to allow you write pretty documents for your blog/website/whatever. than, say, mistune or any other conventional markdown parser around.
+This typesetting aspect makes CaveMark the easiest way to allow you write pretty documents for your blog/website/whatever, than, say, mistune or any other conventional markdown parser around.